sajadh76/VGA/README.md

 # VGA
-Simple code to use VGA protocol to control a monitor using FPGA.
+A simple code to use VGA protocol to control a monitor using FPGA.
 After programing the FPGA using this code, it can change the pixels of monitor periodically.